apptainer/singularity-userdocs/singularity_and_docker.rst

 ..
 I suggest the following additional topics to round the page out.
 Maybe we can
 .. carve off topics and work on the page together.
 ..

 ..
-Using docker bootstrap agent in a def file (link to appendix)
-..
-Must figure out all of the CMD and ENTRYPOINT stuff.  afaik it has changed?
-..
 The breakdown of the URI is useful and should be retained (but edited)
 ..     https://www.sylabs.io/guides/2.6/user-guide/singularity_and_docker.html#how-do-i-specify-my-docker-image
-..
-Using custom authentication for a private Docker Hub repo (may need to set one
-..     up for testing)
-..
-Using a different registry.  quay.io would provide a good example
-..
-How to use nvidia's cloud

 .. build a singularity container from local docker images (ask Ian and/or Michael)
 ..     running in daemon
 ..     sitting on host
 .. build from an OCI bundle (ask Ian and/or Michael.)
-..
-The best practices section is also useful and should likely be retained

-..
-TODO Account for "See Singularity and Docker for more info on order of operations for determining a runscript." in the 3.0 appendix for keywords after the Docker bootstrap agent ...